hughperkins/securewebcmd/README.md

 # Can I use https?

 Yes.
-From inside the `securewebcmd` directory, do:
+From the directory where you want to run securewebcmd, do:
 ```bash
 openssl genrsa -out key.pem   (note: just hit return several times, to accept the defaults)
 openssl req -new -key key.pem -out csr.pem